Key Takeaways

 5. Thimble: Best for Flexible, On-Demand Coverage

-Wyoming's economy runs built on energy work, agriculture and tourism, and liability exposure varies widely across all three.
+Wyoming's economy is built on energy work, agriculture and tourism, and liability exposure varies widely across all three.
 A roughneck contractor in the Powder River Basin and a fly-fishing guide in Pinedale aren't shopping for the same coverage.
-The table below shows how each provider ranks on cost and coverage, and find the closest fit for your business.
+The table below shows how each provider ranks on cost and coverage and helps you find the closest fit for your business.

 ERGO NEXT4.37$9218